jbreckmckye/nortis/README.md

 index in the list is analogous to a z-index.
 However it is processed back-to-front to implement the "painter's algorithm".
 When the ordering table is ready it is processed with `DrawOTag()` passing the _last_ element.

 Because primitives need to live longer than the functions that declare them, they need to be initialised in a global buffer instead of the stack.
 (Otherwise functions returning / entering would overwrite the stack memory).
-The PSX BIOS and SDKs support heap allocations via `malloc` but are buggy and almost never used.

 Each primitive can be between 3 to 13 words (each word is 4 bytes as the PSX is 32 bit).
 Generally the primitive buffers can just be declared as arrays of `char` and then the programmer uses `sizeof` and pointer arithmetic to work with the memory.
 The SDK I'm using provides several macros to help with setting up primitives.

 Generally two ordering tables and primitive buffers are kept in memory, for the same reason two graphics buffers support performance.
 One set primitives / linked list can be drawn whilst the other is being prepared for the next frame.

 ### Displaying text

-There is a basic debug text utility embedded in the SDK, but it looks very rough and basic.
+There is a simple debug text font, but it looks very rough and basic.
 Instead I opted to create a TIM format texture from some PNG pixel art.
 I wasn't completely happy with how this looked, but I didn't want to focus all my energy on just displaying text.

 You can see the debug and TIM fonts in the image below: